WatIsDeze/SchizoMania-FTE/doc/SchizoMania/DEVNOTES.md

 # Things to do (low priority list):
 - Move item hover code to View+UpdateWeapon
+- See how we can get Trenchbroom up and running.

 # Things to research/question (medium priority):
 - How to do a proper zombie walk animaton, use offsets so it "moves backwards", to counter the slide effect.